 Understanding .gitignore files

 - Everything weâve discussed above dealt with simple text files (e.g. our recipe).
 One critical thing to understand is that Git and Github are not intended for large files!
-For example, large raw data files (e.g.,fastq files) should not be tracked with git because they are raw data and should never be changing.
+For example, large raw data files (e.g.,fastq files) should never be tracked with git because they are raw data and should never be changing.
 If a file doesnât or shouldnât change over time, then we donât need to keep a version history of it!
 Even if we did accidentally start tracking a large file, we would not be able to push this version history up to Github because Github blocks file that are greater than 100 Mb.
 To avoid these issues, we could simply leave large files untracked, but itâs easy to accidentally commit or push large files.
 To avoid this, we will use a special hidden file that git can read, called a .gitignore.

-- A .gitignore file tells your local Git program which files is should always leave untracked.
+- A .gitignore file tells your local Git program which files it should always leave untracked.
 If a file isnât tracked, then it has no version history stored in that hidden .git database on your computer, and therefore cannot be pushed up to Github.

 - With the .gitignore file in place we can now test it out.
 Drag and drop a file type that is included in your gitignore (e.g. one of the small fastq files from the last lab) into your working directory.
 This file will appear in your working directory (because you just put it there) but is not visible in VS Codeâs file browserâŚ.because you told it to ignore this file type.